Many students fall into the trap of creating generic, cliché artwork that tends to all look the same.

 - Political art, current events, and history are subjects few high school students address in their portfolios.

-- Few high school students invest time to create backgrounds.
+- Few students create backgrounds.

 - Backgrounds create a world for figures and characters to exist in.